truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 {{< /truetable >}}

 ## Configuring System Services
-Configure and enable the services you need based on what you deploy on your SCALE system.
+Configure and enable the services you need based on what you deploy on your TrueNAS system.
 {{< enterprise >}}
-Enterprise or SCALE systems with large numbers of disks should enable SMART service and configure SMART testing.
+Enterprise or TrueNAS systems with large numbers of disks should enable SMART service and configure SMART testing.
-SCALE Enterprise HA systems should enable and configure the failover service.
+TrueNAS Enterprise HA systems should enable and configure the failover service.
 {{< /enterprise >}}
 {{< expand "Configuring Services" "v" >}}
-Configure and enable these services based on your SCALE system needs:
+Configure and enable these services based on your TrueNAS system needs:

 * [SSH service]({{< relref "SSHServiceSCALE.md" >}})

-  Set this service to allow SSH login for administration users (admin or, if also enabled, the root user) on all SCALE systems.
+  Set this service to allow SSH login for administration users (admin or, if also enabled, the root user) on all TrueNAS systems.
-  All SCALE systems that need SSH access should enable SSH service as part of the initial UI configuration, but this is an area of security vulnerability.
+  All TrueNAS systems that need SSH access should enable SSH service as part of the initial UI configuration, but this is an area of security vulnerability.
   For security hardening, do not enable SSH and leave it activated at all times.
   Turn on the service when SSH access is needed and then turn it back off until it is needed again.